matomo-org/developer-documentation/docs/generated/master/Piwik/ViewDataTable/Factory.md

 #### Description

 By default it will return a ViewDataTable_Html
-If there is a viewDataTable parameter in the URL, a ViewDataTable of this &#039;viewDataTable&#039; type will be returned.
+If there is a viewDataTable parameter in the URL, a ViewDataTable of this 'viewDataTable' type will be returned.
-If defaultType is specified and if there is no &#039;viewDataTable&#039; in the URL, a ViewDataTable of this $defaultType will be returned.
+If defaultType is specified and if there is no 'viewDataTable' in the URL, a ViewDataTable of this $defaultType will be returned.
 If force is set to true, a ViewDataTable of the $defaultType will be returned in all cases.

 #### Signature